 How to Create a Social Media Monthly Plan

 When you’re beginning the process of putting together a social media monthly plan, you need to first ask yourself important questions in regards to who your target audience is, what type of content you plan to publish on your social media platforms, and how frequently you will be posting.
 When you’re confident you’ve found your ideal customer, you can then begin practically thinking about ways to curate purposeful, engaging content and finessing a strategy for posting.
+What's key here is you create an effcient social media plan

 With a content calendar, you’ll have a string of consistently great content, prepared in advance, and set to post at peak times of traffic.
 It’ll also help you to stay varied in the content you are posting, and stick to your content marketing strategy.
 ContentCal is just one content calendar example that allows you to see all of your upcoming content mapped out in a visual calendar format in weekly and monthly view.
+It's more than just a content calendar really though it's a social media management platform.

 Once you have your key dates, you can use your content themes to fill in the gaps on your social media monthly plan.
 Seeing your content in front of you will help keep everything varied and interesting, so interaction on your channels won’t go stale.
 You can even leave notes within the calendar for yourself on ideas or draft content you might want to expand upon or explore at a later date when planning social posts again.

 However, remember that ad hoc content might be necessary for some occasions.
 Let’s be topical and assume you want to post about The World Cup; make some notes in your calendar about important fixture dates, but wait until later on to finalise your content to ensure your posts are relevant and exciting.
+Having a social media posting schedule can really help.

-Equally as important as having your social media monthly plan (and we can’t stress this enough) is assessing and reviewing your plan at the end of each month.
+Equally as important as having your social media marketing plan (and we can’t stress this enough) is assessing and reviewing your plan at the end of each month.
 After all, there’s really no point in continuously posting the same sort of content over and over again, only to wonder why your engagement never increases.

 So there you have it, some handy tips on creating a social media monthly plan to rival all others.
 Let us know your best tips for planning a monthly content calendar over on Twitter at @ContentCal_io